 Here is the list of 5 Jyotirlingas in Maharashtra:

 Bhimashankar temple is a picturesque temple located in Pune.
 It is the first temple in the list of Jyotirlingas in Maharashtra.
 The deity of the temple is of the Shivling form i.e. the pillar form of Lord Shiva which symbolizes the infinite mighty nature of God.

 The Shivling here is the Swayambhu Lingam which means the Shivling self-emanated from the earth’s surface.
-The Shivling is at the exact center of the Garbhagriha.
-The temple is a major pilgrimage site of Maharashtra.
-However, apart from the huge number of devotees and pilgrims, this place also attracts a lot of passionate trekkers and nature-lovers.
+The Shivling is at the exact centre of the Garbhagriha.
+The temple is a major pilgrimage site in Maharashtra.
+However, apart from the huge number of devotees and pilgrims, this place also attracts a lot of passionate trekkers and nature lovers.

 Once upon a time, there were three demon brothers: Tarakaksha, Kamalaksha, and Vidyunmali.
 They did penance for thousands of years to please Brahma.
 When Brahma appeared in front of them, they asked for an unusual boon.
 They said that three majestic cities be made.

 They should be each of gold, silver, and iron, to be placed in heaven, sky, and earth respectively.
 Once in a thousand years, these three cities should come in a single line, called “Tripura“, meaning three cities.
 Now, if there were a person who could use a single arrow to destroy all three cities in one go, only that person should be able to kill them.
 The demons were sure no one could do this.
 This is because the three cities aligned only for one second in a thousand years.
 And to destroy these magnificent cities in one go, using just one arrow was impossible.